 The Bolaven Plateau includes three southern provinces: Saravan, Champasak and Sekong and sits west of the border with the central Vietnam’s highlands and north of the border with Cambodia.

-Coffee Production Increasing In Laos
+Coffee Production in Laos

 Laos shows great potential for future coffee production due to its large populace (nearly 7 million people) and abundant land for coffee cultivation.
 This landlocked nation has seen its share of war and strife, however, and more than one-fourth of the people live in poverty.